 - Video ads that auto-play a video especially with but even without audio.
 The only type of video that can auto-play is one that is about the subject of your page (i.e. if you made a video talking about your content, a.k.a. a video which is pretty much one to one equivalent to your page’s content,) although even that one, I would not auto-play.
 Just show an image and let your website visitor click on the play button once he’s ready.

-- Audio that starts and does not give your website readers a way to turn that shit off.
+- Audio that starts automatically and does not give your website readers a way to turn it off.
 None of your readers signed up for that.
 Again, text and banners (images), great.
 With videos, be very careful.
 People who pay you directly to place a video ad on your site, good.
 Make a copy of the video on your YouTube account (and keep it as Unlisted) or your server and serve it yourself so that way you are sure it does not change on you.
 Otherwise, who knows what your advertiser is going to do to the video!

 - Ads that block the content are also to be avoided.
 This is similar to the full-screen popup.
 You can see the content of the page behind the ad only said content is darkened or blurred making it unreadable, so people have to focus on the ad, are also going to anger your readers.

 - Any type of ad that ends up taking up a lot of CPU.
 Many times I had to close my browser and restart to avoid that kind of stupid ad.
 Sure enough, I did not go back to that stupid website.
 Really bad choice.
 That’s one reason I do not use Yahoo!
 Search.
 They allowed such stupid ads for too long.
 Not catching one here one there, sure.
 But when you get just that kind of ads each time.
 Nope!